 'Are you okay, Rowena?
 What has happened?'
 He spoke loudly, though the rumbling of thunder was quieting.
 His attentions turned from me to Dove Cottage as it was ablaze.
 Fire could be seen in the downstairs window, and smoke piled out from the windows on the topmost floor.
 I glanced upwards to the window I descended from, and saw Lilianna staring back at me.
 Winston did not acknowledge the figure, for he may not have been able to see her.

-I felt as though my night of terror was over as I waited for Winston in the armchair of his exquisite abode.
+I felt as though my night of terror was over as I waited for Winston in the armchair of his exquisite abode in dry clothes.
 He did not come 'til morning, and my eyes allowed me sleep until his awaited return.
 My sublime dreams were filled with images of my sisters, as we danced together in the meadow, happy and free.

 It came as some disappointment when I awoke, my health replenished and my strength gradually restored.
 Winston had hesitated to stir me from slumber, to awake me from peace.
 But his face displayed a solemn smile, and whatever news he had for me, was either going to comfort or dishearten me.